hpaluch/PIC32MX470-Curiosity/README.md

 The goal is to produce two tone siren on Headphones Output of Audio Coded Daughter card.

-Status: Work in Progress
+Status: It Beeps!!!

 2023-09-15
-- for the first time I hear noise when 1st buffer is played
-- but there is chaotick LRCK (or LRCLK) and other stuff
+- Got it working!
+Not sure abto
+  - Most important discovery:
+    - when WM8904 is set to be Slave
+    - I2S2 MUST be Master ! (opposite)
+  - because Plib somehow does not like

 Today looking at I2S clock issue (no clock output).
 - fixed MCLK, BCLK and LRCLK - need to verify remainder of things